-Seek Quality Over Quantity: Three Tips for Networking
+Seek Quality Over Quantity: Tips for Networking

-“Connection is why we’re here; it is what gives purpose and meaning to our lives.”
+Connection is why we’re here; it is what gives purpose and meaning to our lives.

 Yesterday, I spent a wonderful few hours at the CHS event at the Royal Armouries in sunny Leeds.
 The event was fantastic, offering the chance to reconnect with old friends and make wonderful new acquaintances.

-Here are my top three networking tips:
+Here are my top five networking tips:

-Listen First, Talk Second: The Power of Active Engagement
+1. Listen First, Talk Second: The Power of Active Engagement

 Great conversations come from genuine curiosity and listening actively.
 Ask thoughtful questions and engage in real discussions to build those connections.
+Ditch the sales pitch or elevator speech.
+Let your profession come up naturally in conversation.

-A Simple ‘Hello’ Makes a Difference: Breaking Down Barriers
+3. A Simple ‘Hello’ Makes a Difference: Breaking Down Barriers

 Don't underestimate the power of a friendly “hello” to create a welcoming atmosphere.
 It's those initial interactions that set the tone.
 We had a great example of this during lunch when we played "two truths and a lie."
 It was a fantastic icebreaker that encouraged everyone to share and connect in a fun way.
 Be the person who makes others feel included.

-Be Positive, Kind, and Authentic: Leave your ego behind.
+4. Be Positive, Kind, and Authentic: Leave your ego behind.
 Networking is about genuine relationships, so treat everyone with kindness, respect, and a desire to learn from them.
 Authenticity is key for building trust.

 Networking is about building those meaningful relationships, not just swapping contact details.
 You can transform your networking by listening, being friendly, and being genuine.
 It’s about making everyone feel valued and informed.